MatthiasGwiozda/shopping-list/documentation/usage.md

 You may use this feature to save time while creating meal ingredient lists.

 ## Shopping List
+In this menu - section you can generate the complete shopping list.

+### Meals
+Under the headline **Meals** you can add and remove the meals.
+The ingredients of the added meals will be used to generate the final shopping - list.

+### Static Lists
+Under the headline **Static Lists** you can simply add items, which will be generated in the proper order later.
+There is the possibility to create multiple static lists with specific items.

+Steps to create a static list
+- enter a name for the list. **Example:** 'default'
+- Click on the "Add list ➕" - Button
+- Click on the ✏ - Button
+- Add the items and the quantity for this list

+You may disable a static list by clicking on the checkbox.
+When a static list is disabled, the items won't be used to generate the shopping list.

+### Generation of shopping lists
+After you have defined the meals and your static lists you can generate the shopping list.
+All the ingredients of the selected meals and the items, which were added to the active static lists will be added up, ordered by the categories of the selected shop and printed in the text **three** text - fields at the bottom of the page.

 - Generation logic
 - Check if you need to buy it or you already have the items in the list

 # Hints
 - Sorting of elements